Skip to content

 How it works

-While this extension is active it exports ISTARI_AI_SOCKET into the window's integrated terminals, so any istari run started here binds the socket automatically - no --approval-socket flag needed (passing the flag still works and wins). istari offers each gated permission prompt over that socket; the extension shows a modal dialog with Approve, Always allow, and Deny buttons, and your choice is sent straight back.
+While this extension is active it exports ISTARI_AI_SOCKET into the window's integrated terminals, so any istari run started here binds the socket automatically - no --approval-socket flag needed (passing the flag still works and wins). istari sends each run-time question - a permission approval, a timeout continue/stop, an ask_user question, or an inbound elicitation - over that socket as a versioned ui_request; the extension renders it in the @istari chat response with buttons or an editor form and sends a complete ui_response straight back.
+There are no modal popups.

 sequenceDiagram